A Survey on Code-Based Cryptography: Code-Based Public-Key Encryption Frameworks

-The quasi-cyclic framework uses two types of codes: \begin{enumerate} \item An $[n,k]$ linear code $\mathcal{C}$ over $\mathbb{F}_p$, which can efficiently decode $\delta$ errors.
-A generator matrix $\bG \in \mathbb{F}_p^{k \times n}$ is made public. \item A random double circulant $[2n,n]$ code presented through a parity-check matrix $\bH= ,$ which does not require to be efficiently decodable and is also made public. \end{enumerate}
+The quasi-cyclic framework uses two types of codes: \begin{enumerate} \item An $[n,k]$ linear code $\mathcal{C}$ over $\mathbb{F}_q$, which can efficiently decode $\delta$ errors.
+A generator matrix $\bG \in \mathbb{F}_q^{k \times n}$ is made public. \item A random quasi-cyclic $[2n,n]$ code presented through a parity-check matrix which does not require to be efficiently decodable and is also made public. \end{enumerate} Recall that vector multiplication of any vector $\bv$ and $\bh$ is given by $\bv \text{rot}(\bh),$ as this corresponds to the polynomial multiplication $v(x)h(x) \in \mathcal{R}.$

 Let $w$, $w_r$ and $w_e$ be positive integers all in the range of $\sqrt{n}/2$.
 These are publicly known parameters.